Juicy, flavorful Italian-style Slow Cooker Mozzarella Stuffed Meatballs – perfect for dipping in your favorite marinara or alfredo sauce!

 - marinara or alfredo sauce, for dipping

-- If desired, sprinkle with a bit of fresh chopped parsley or dried Italian seasoning for garnish and serve with your favorite marinara or alfredo sauce for dipping.
-Enjoy!
+If desired, sprinkle with a bit of fresh chopped parsley or dried Italian seasoning for garnish.
+Serve with your favorite marinara or alfredo sauce for dipping.

 **These can also be made ahead and frozen!
 Prepare the meatballs as instructed in the recipe but instead of putting them straight into the slow cooker (or the oven if baking), just place them side by side in a zip lock bag ( you may need two), seal and place in the freezer.
 When ready to cook them, follow recipe instructions and increase cooking time slightly to allow for thawing.